Fulbright National Geographic Storyteller

 Subsistence fishing communities in Kiribati.
 Climate change is making it harder for these communities to grow crops that supplement their diets.
 Image by Janice Cantieri.

 Tiny houses are a trendy way to live minimally and downsize—but for a First Nations community in British Columbia, they’re an act of resistance.
 Since the fall, indigenous women of the Secwepemc Nation—calling themselves the Tiny House Warriors—have been constructing tiny houses that they plan to strategically place in the pathway of the proposed Kinder Morgan Trans Mountain pipeline expansion.
 Read more here.

 Lake Atitlán, Guatemala.
 Image by Janice Cantieri.

-Most of my work has been done with an ethnographic approach--living with families in villages, getting to know people on a deeper level and learning about their culture.
-My goal with storytelling is to increase awareness of the impacts of our actions on other communities around the world that we are often disconnected from.
-I do my best to avoid contributing to white-savior or colonial narratives.
-I hope that the work I do stays as true to the local narrative as possible, though I am aware that as a privileged foreigner, my presence in a community affects the stories I might hear.
+Most of my work has been done with an ethnographic approach--living with families and getting to know people on a deeper level by spending time with them.
+I do my best to avoid furthering colonial narratives.
+I hope that the work I do stays as true to the local narrative as possible, though I am aware that as a foreigner, my presence in a community affects the stories I might hear.
 A community's story is best told by a member of that community, but I think there is value in sharing cross-culturally because it can spark discussion and interaction between different communities in different parts of the world.